emgarwood/Project-13-/README.md

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc.
+- 1. Installed Docker and Ansible on the Jumpbox machine, enabling playbook automation to push software services to other machines.
+- 2. Added ELK VM to Hosts file under a separate Group header (ELK).
+- 3. Run Playbook file via ansible-playbook command, therefore pushing tasks to all machines assigned/configured to receive.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.